 Unicorn AIM IHT ISA

-The Unicorn AIM IHT ISA is run by Chris Hutchinson, a successful and very experienced AIM investor.
-He invests in a portfolio of AIM shares that combine the tax benefits of ISAs (tax-free income and growth) with the IHT protection some AIM shares enjoy.
+The Unicorn AIM IHT ISA is a portfolio of AIM shares that combine the tax benefits of ISAs (tax-free income and growth) with the IHT protection some AIM shares enjoy.

-- The manager is one of the best known and most experienced investors on AIM
+- The manager, Chris Hutchinson, is one of the best known and most experienced investors on AIM

 - Seeks the “blue chips” of AIM: profitable, dividend-paying companies

 - Income or growth portfolios available: any income will be paid tax-free, quarterly

-- Save up to 3.5% on initial charges through Wealth Club
+- Save up to 3.5% on the initial charge

 Unicorn Asset Management is a specialist in UK smaller companies.
 About a third of the £1 billion Unicorn manages is in AIM stocks.
 Unicorn’s AIM VCT is the UK’s largest.
-The Unicorn AIM IHT portfolios, launched in 2016 and are managed by Chris Hutchinson, who is also the lead manager for the Unicorn AIM VCT.
+The Unicorn AIM IHT portfolios were launched in 2016 and are managed by Chris Hutchinson, who is also the lead manager for the Unicorn AIM VCT.